 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from the Town of Stanardsville, you may direct your request to the Town Clerk, Michael Wolkowicz.
-He can be reached at P. O. Box 152, Stanardsville, VA 22973, phone 434-985-9196.
-You may also contact him or Mayor Gary Lowe (434) 990-6511, with questions you have concerning requesting records from the Town of Stanardsville.
+To request records from the Town of Stanardsville, you may direct your request to the Town Clerk, Michael Wolkowicz, at P. O. Box 152, Stanardsville, VA 22973.
+You may also contact him or Mayor Michael Payne by phone at (434) 990-6511, with questions you may have concerning requesting records from the Town of Stanardsville.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056.